kliem/PyKPartiteKClique/README.md

   some k-cliques.
-- If only few k-cliques (if any) are exepcted and vertices in larger parts have fewer neighbors then vertices in smaller parts, then `kpkc` is the best choice to obtain all k-cliques.
+- If only few k-cliques (if any) are exepcted and vertices in larger parts have fewer neighbors than vertices in smaller parts, then `kpkc` is the best choice to obtain all k-cliques.